rajacsp/rajacsp.github.io/docs/knowledge/language/spanish.md

 Tu no trabajas hoy - You don't work today

-No, Deepak no trabaja el sabado - No, Deepak won't work on Saturday
+No, CSP no trabaja el sabado - No, CSP won't work on Saturday

 ## Schedule